Bone broth protein has become a popular supplement among health enthusiasts.

 This allows the broth to be cooked for a shorter time to help retain its nutrients.

-These include chondroitin, glucosamine, hyaluronic acid, potassium, calcium, and magnesium, which may be lost when cooking for long periods of time.
+These include chondroitin, glucosamine, hyaluronic acid, which may be lost when cooking for long periods of time.

 The broth is then dehydrated at a low temperature and concentrated into powder.